01772 743531

 Sports Premium Money Allocation

 Back in 2013, building on the London Olympic legacy, the government introduced additional funding to all schools across the country to ensure that PE and sport are at the heart of school life.
 The funding was an attempt to enhance sporting opportunities for children, and so it can only be spent on improving physical education and sport in schools.
-Up until 2018, all primary schools with 17 or more pupils received £8000, plus a premium of £5 per pupil.
-Resultantly, Kingsfold usually received in excess of £8,500 each year to spend on the improvement of sport and physical education at our school.
+Since 2018, all primary schools with 17 or more pupils have received £16,000, plus a premium of £10 per pupil from Y1-6.
+Resultantly, Kingsfold usually receives in excess of £17,000 each year to spend on the improvement of sport and physical education at our school.
 We have spent our allocation carefully each year to ensure that its impact is sustainable and that we therefore have a lasting sporting legacy.
 We are extremely proud of our results and are confident that the positive impact is sustainable going forward.
 This report documents how we have spent the funding, and how we believe it has impacted the pupils of Kingsfold Primary School.
-This funding has increased from 2018 onwards to approximately £17,000, allowing us to strengthen our provision even further.
-A breakdown of spending can be downloaded at the bottom of this page.

 How has the Sports Premium Funding been spent so far at Kingsfold?

-This document aims to outline how we have spent this year’s Sports Premium allocation, and more importantly, how we believe it has affected sport provision at Kingsfold.
-The Lancashire P.E scheme and app have been implemented throughout our school and staff have been sent on all relevant training.
+This page aims to outline how we have spent this year’s Sports Premium allocation, and more importantly, how we believe it has affected sport provision at Kingsfold.
+The Lancashire P.E scheme and app have now been implemented throughout our school and staff have been sent on all relevant training.
 KS1 children now spend two years mastering fundamental movements required for sporting games in later life.
 Baseline assessments are taken in Y1.
 These children are then re-assessed at the end of Y2.
 Most children should be meeting the baseline at this point, they can then progress onto using these skills to play competitive sports throughout KS2.
-We then use our Young Leaders to target any children without these required skills and develop games to play at lunchtime to practise any weaker fundamental movements.
+We then use our Young Leaders (and external coach boosters) to target any children without these required skills and develop games to play at lunchtime to practise any weaker fundamental movements.
 Core Tasks are taken by all children at the end of each P.E unit, scores are then passed to the PE co-ordinator for tracking purposes.
 This data ensures that teachers group children and differentiate lessons in each PE area when sports are revisited.

-Sports Coaches
+Sports' Coaches

 Clubs: